Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Introduction

-Our results for \nmodels{} LLMs from 9 families reveal that there are successful cases of latent multi-hop reasoning, but the performance varies substantially across different types of queries, according to the type of bridge entity that connects the facts.
+Our results for \nmodels{} LLMs from 9 families reveal that there are successful cases of latent multi-hop reasoning, but the performance varies substantially according to the type of bridge entity that connects the facts.
 Notably, state-of-the-art models demonstrate strong latent composability of over 80\% when the bridge entity is a country.
-However, this performance varies significantly based on the bridge entity type, dropping to around 6\% for year-based queries.
-This finding underscores the importance of considering the distribution of relation composition types when evaluating LLMs' latent reasoning abilities.
-Models that know more single-hop facts tend to reason better latently, and this ability marginally improves with model scale.
-Comparisons with CoT composability highlight opportunities for improvement, as CoT composability is significantly higher than latent composability and effectively increases with the number of known single-hop facts and model size while maintaining more consistent performance across bridge entity types.
+However, the number is only around 6\% for year-based queries, highlighting the importance of considering the distribution of relation composition types when evaluating LLMs' latent reasoning abilities.
+Models that know more single-hop facts tend to reason better latently, and the ability marginally improves with model scale.
+On the contrary, CoT composability effectively increases with the number of known facts and model size, with much higher and consistent performance across bridge entity types.
 Additional analysis shows that the latent representation of the bridge entity is clearly constructed more often for queries with higher latent composability, and reveals the emergence of latent multi-hop reasoning during pretraining.

-In summary, our contributions are as follows: \begin{itemize}[wide, labelindent=0pt, topsep=2pt, itemsep=0pt] \item We propose desiderata and methods for the evaluation of latent multi-hop reasoning that minimize the risk of models exploiting shortcuts and bypassing the reasoning process, which is corroborated to be important through a comparative analysis with shortcut-prone data and evaluation. \item We create a carefully curated dataset of $>$7K multi-hop queries, which enables the evaluation of latent multi-hop reasoning abilities with minimal risk of subject-object shortcuts. \item We show that latent composability in LLMs significantly varies according to the bridge entity type, reaching $>$80\% for queries with country-type bridge entities but $\sim$6\% for year-type ones, highlighting the importance of dataset distribution and per-relation-composition analysis. \item We show that latent reasoning \textit{marginally} improves with the number of known single-hop facts and model scale and identify a significant gap between latent and CoT composability. \item We present additional analysis that helps better understand LLMs' mechanisms for latent multi-hop reasoning, such as different construction patterns of latent bridge entity representation and the emergence of the ability during pretraining. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[wide, labelindent=0pt, topsep=0.5pt, parsep=0.5pt, itemsep=0pt] \item We present \dataset{} and evaluation procedure for latent multi-hop reasoning with minimal risk of shortcut exploitation, which is corroborated to be important through a comparative analysis. \item We show that latent composability in LLMs significantly varies according to the bridge entity type. \item We show that latent reasoning \textit{marginally} improves with the number of known single-hop facts and model scale and identify a significant gap between latent and CoT composability. \item We present additional analysis results that help better understand LLMs' mechanisms for latent multi-hop reasoning. \end{itemize}